The Four Feathers (1978 film)

 The Four Feathers is a 1978 British television film adaptation of the classic 1902 novel The Four Feathers by novelist A. E. W. Mason.
 Directed by Don Sharp, this version starred Beau Bridges, Robert Powell, Simon Ward and Jane Seymour, and was nominated for a Primetime Emmy Award.
-It follows the novel almost exactly, and response to the film was very positive.
+The response to the film was very positive.

 Plot

 Lieutenant Harry Faversham (Beau Bridges) is the latest scion of a prominent military family.
 A deeply sensitive boy, he is much traumatised by the early death of his kind-hearted mother.
 Though he never wants to be a soldier, he feels obliged to join the Army.
 Though no coward (as he will later show), he has no interest in an army career.
 Having met and become engaged to Ethne, he decides to resign his commission.
 The fact that war in the Sudan is coming is irrelevant to this decision.
 During their engagement ball on the final day of his Army career, Faversham receives telegrams summoning him and three of his brother officers (Durrance, Willoughby and Trench) back to the regiment prior to being sent to the Sudan.
 As determined as ever to leave the Army, Faversham burns the telegrams so that he can pretend not to have been summoned back to the regiment before his commission expires.
 Willoughby sees him burning papers and notices that he is embarrassed to have been taken by surprise in doing so.

 Upon return to barracks Durrance, Willoughby and Trench are told they have returned 2 days late and that telegrams had been sent.
 Willoughby realises what Harry was doing and tells his 2 comrades who immediately assume Harry is a coward and destroyed the telegrams out of fear and to prevent himself from being sent off with the regiment.
 All 3 decide to issue three white feathers with their calling cards, betokening cowardice.
 When Faversham receives the cards Ethne pressures him to confess his earlier foolish action and she unfortunately assumes he is a coward and issues him with a white feather of her own.
 Their engagement broken, Harry turns to his father and in spite of explaining his actions his father casts him out when he finds out what he has done.

 Harry determines to right the wrong his former friends have done to him.
 He journeys to the Sudan and with the help of an ally he disguises himself as an Arab.
 He decides that he will save each of his 3 friends and prove his bravery and in so doing they will take back their white feather and his name will be saved.
 He learns of an impending attack on the regiment, and tries to make it in time to save them.